Already got a Virgin Money mortgage?

 Our affordability calculator will help you suss out what you can afford if you're considering additional borrowing, and our find a mortgage tool will show you the deals we have on offer at the moment, including how much they will cost you in monthly payments.

 Types of remortgage deals

-At Virgin Money we offer a range of fixed rate mortgages.
+At Virgin Money we offer a range of mortgages.